The Resiliency of Leveraged Loans

 Over the same period, loans have had only two down years, in 2008 and then a very slight negative performance in 2015.
 This long-term history of positive annual performance speaks to the resiliency of loans across market downturns.

-Source: Ares Management.
-Data monthly from January 31, 2000 to December 31, 2018.
+Source: Bloomberg.
+Data monthly from January 31, 2000 to December 31, 2021.
 Loans represented by the Credit Suisse Leveraged Loan Index (All loans).
 Past performance is not indicative of future results.

 Given the persistence of the low-yield environment, floating rate loans can offer investors a source of increased yield.
 However, regarding them as only a tactical investment in a rising rate environment misses some significant portfolio benefits.
 Beyond the yield premium, these assets offer risk-adjusted returns that can beat the broad bond market, the portfolio diversification benefits of an uncorrelated asset class, and a consistency that can help smooth returns across market cycles.

 To learn more about bank loans, please contact your financial professional.